 Washington.
 Fisher trapping has been prohibited in Washington since 1934.
 The species was identified by the Washington Department of Wildlife (WDFW) as a "species of concern" in 1978, and was considered a sensitive species by WDFW policy from 1985-1991.
-In 1991, Washington Administrative Code 232.12.297 established the status of "Sensitive" by regulation and outlined the procedures for listing species as Endangered, Threatened, or Sensitive.
-The species became a Candidate for listing in 1991 and was listed as Endangered in Washington by the Washington Fish and Wildlife Commission in 1998.
+In 1991, Washington Administrative Code 232.12.297 established the status of "sensitive" by regulation and outlined the procedures for listing species as endangered, threatened, or sensitive.
+The species became a candidate for listing in 1991 and was listed as endangered in Washington by the Washington Fish and Wildlife Commission in 1998.

 Adjacent States/Provinces.
-In British Columbia, the fisher is classified as a furbearer and has a status rank of S2S3 (vulnerable)(R. Weir pers. comm.).
-Fishers in Idaho are classified as a furbearer with a closed season.
-In Oregon, the fisher is classified as a protected non-game species and is listed as Sensitive by the Oregon Department of Fish and Wildlife (U.S. Fish and Wildlife Service 2004).
+In British Columbia, the fisher is classified as a furbearer and has a status rank of vulnerable (S2S3)(R. Weir pers. comm.).
+In Idaho, it is classified as a furbearer with a closed season.
+In Oregon, it is classified as a protected non-game species and is listed as sensitive by the Oregon Department of Fish and Wildlife (U.S. Fish and Wildlife Service 2004).

 U.S. Fish and Wildlife Service.
-Currently the fisher is not listed as Endangered or Threatened by the U.S. Fish and Wildlife Service and therefore receives no federal protection.
-In 1990, a petition to list the fisher as Endangered in the Pacific States was submitted to the Fish and Wildlife Service and received a negative 90-day finding because it did not provide evidence sufficient to warrant listing.
-The fisher met the criteria for "species" under the Act based on the criterion of a distinct population that interbreeditors (U.S. Fish and Wildlife Service 1991).
-In 1994, the fisher was petitioned for listing as Threatened, this time throughout the western United States (U.S. Fish and Wildlife Service 1996).
+Currently the fisher is not listed as endangered or threatened by the U.S. Fish and Wildlife Service, and therefore receives no federal protection.
+In 1990, a petition to list the fisher as endangered in the Pacific States was submitted to the Fish and Wildlife Service and received a negative 90-day finding because it did not provide evidence sufficient to warrant listing.
+The fisher met the criteria for "species" under the Act based on the criterion of a distinct population that interbreeds (U.S. Fish and Wildlife Service 1991).
+In 1994, the fisher was petitioned for listing under the Endangered Species Act as threatened, this time throughout the western United States (U.S. Fish and Wildlife Service 1996).
 This petition also received a negative 90-day finding because the U.S. Fish and Wildlife Service contended that no evidence was provided to indicate that fisher populations occurring in the western United States were disjunct from fishers in the remainder of the species' North American range.
 Populations in the Pacific states and the Rocky Mountains were considered continuous peninsular extensions from Canada (U.S. Fish and Wildlife Service 1996).
 Moreover, with respect to the international border, the petition did not address differences between Canada and the western United States populations concerning control of exploitation, management of habitat, conservation status or regulatory mechanisms.
-The finding was, in part, based on a policy change that stopped listings based on the status of a species within political boundaries unless it included all the species' range in the lower 48 states (U.S. Fish and Wildlife Service 1996).
-In December of 2000, a petition to list a distinct population segment of the fisher in the Pacific states and to designate critical habitat was submitted to the U.S. Fish and Wildlife Service.
-On July 12, 2003 the U.S. Fish and Wildlife Service published a 90-day finding in the Federal Register that the petition presented "substantial information that the West Coast population of the fisher may be a distinct population segment (DPS) for which listing may be warranted" (Jones 2003).
+In December of 2000, a petition to list the distinct population segment of the fisher in the Pacific states and designate critical habitat was submitted to the U.S. Fish and Wildlife Service.
+On July 12, 2003 the U.S. Fish and Wildlife Service published a 90day finding in the Federal Register that the petition presented "substantial information that the West Coast population of the fisher may be a distinct population segment (DPS) for which listing may be warranted" (Jones 2003).
 This finding prompted a 12-month status review.
 On April 8, 2004 the Fish and Wildlife Service published its finding in the Federal Register that the petitioned action was warranted but precluded by higher priority actions (U.S. Fish and Wildlife Service 2004).
-Upon publication of the 12-month petition finding, the West Coast DPS of the fisher was added to the list of federal Candidate species (U.S. Fish and Wildlife Service 2004).
-The Center for Biological Diversity and five other conservation groups filed a 60-day notice of intent to sue the U.S. Fish and Wildlife Service in 2004 to list the fisher as an Endangered species.
+Upon publication of the 12-month petition finding, the West Coast DPS of the fisher was added to the list of federal candidate species (U.S. Fish and Wildlife Service 2004).
+The Center for Biological Diversity and five other conservation groups filed a 60-day notice of intent to sue the U.S. Fish and Wildlife Service in 2004 to list the fisher as an endangered species.